aoterodelaroza/acpdb/README.md

 set.
 In this mode of operation, an additional value may be passed to TERM (`coef.r`) corresponding to the term coefficient.
 If `coef.r` is not present, a default of 0.001 is used.

+If the keyword `TERM_DRYRUN` is used, write the list of terms that would be written by the `TERM` keyword but do not write any input files.

 #### Description of the Template Format